 Our new wave slides are very durable and built to last.
 They come in 2 colors only.
-Blue and green.
+Blue, Green, Red, and Yellow.
 The 8’ slide is 106 x 28 x 15 and is used on a 4’ platform.
 The 10’ slide is 119 x 23 x 17 and is used on a 5’ platform.
 Weight limit 300 lbs.

 The 8′ and 10′ slides will be shipped freight.
 Before signing freight bill please check the slide for any damage during transport.
 If you request a lift gate at time of delivery – there will be an additional fee of $240.00.